-Rule 12, On the Same Tack, Not Overlapped Rule 14, Avoiding Contact Definitions, Clear Astern and Clear Ahead; Overlap Definitions, Keep Clear A boat required to keep clear must keep clear of another boat's equipment out of its normal position when the equipment has been out of its normal position long enough for the equipment to have been seen and avoided.
+Definitions, Clear Astern and Clear Ahead; Overlap Definitions, Keep Clear Rule 12, On the Same Tack, Not Overlapped Rule 14, Avoiding Contact A boat required to keep clear must keep clear of another boat's equipment out of its normal position when the equipment has been out of its normal position long enough for the equipment to have been seen and avoided.
 Summary of the Facts Boats A and B were reaching on port tack and approaching a leeward mark to be left to port.
 B was clear astern of A. A's spinnaker had been flying out of control from the top of her mast for the entire leg.
 Both boats tacked around the mark.
 After both had tacked, B sailed a short distance close-hauled.
 She then bore away, and her rigging made contact with A's spinnaker, which was still flying from the top of A's mast.
+The contact did not result in damage.
 A protested.
 The protest committee disqualified B for breaking rule 12 when her rigging made contact with A's spinnaker.
 B appealed.